OHR’s goal is to complete investigations within six months;

 - Request for Appeal: A reconsideration of the decision can be submitted to OHR within 15 days of the Determination.

-* DC government employees must consult an EEO counselor within 6 months of the discriminatory act.
+* DC government employees must consult an EEO counselor within 180 calendar days of the discriminatory act.
 The counselor will attempt informally to resolve the complaint, but if those efforts fail, the counselor will issue an “exit letter.”
 The employee must submit the intake questionnaire to OHR within 15 days of the date of the exit letter.

 *** If a case is cross-filed with the EEOC, Complainant may submit a request for substantial weight review to the EEOC within 15 days of the letter of determination.
 For any case, Complainant may submit a petition for review to the Superior Court.

-Download the Complaint Process and Timeline Overview (PDF or Word).
+Download the Complaint Process and Timeline Overview for housing complaints (PDF or Word).